Equation of state and speed of sound of (2+1)-flavor QCD in strangeness-neutral matter at non-vanishing net baryon-number density: Abstract

 \section{Abstract}

-We update results on the QCD equation of state in (2+1)-flavor QCD with non-zero conserved charge chemical potentials obtained from an eighth-order Taylor series.
+We update results on the QCD equation of state in (2+1)-flavor QCD with non-zero conserved charge chemical potentials obtained from an eighth-order Taylor series.To construct bulk thermodynamic observables, we use continuum extrapolated results for the second and fourth order expansion coefficients of pressure, while using spline interpolated result based on high statistics $N_{\tau}=8$ data for the sixth and eighth order expansion coefficients.
 We present results for basic bulk thermodynamic observables of strangeness-neutral strong-interaction matter, i.e. pressure, number densities, energy and entropy density, and resum Taylor series results using \pade approximants.
-Furthermore, we calculate the speed of sound as well as the adiabatic compression factor of strangeness-neutral matter on lines of constant entropy per net baryon number.
+Furthermore, we calculate the speed of sound as well as the adiabatic compression factor of the strangeness-neutral matter on lines of constant entropy per net baryon number.
 We show that the equation of state ($P(n_B), \epsilon (n_B)$) is already well described by the $4^{\rm th}$-order Taylor series in almost the entire range of temperatures accessible with the beam energy scan in collider mode at the Relativistic Heavy Ion Collider.